Convert ODT to MOBI

 Q: What is MOBI format?

-A: MOBI is an e-book format originally developed by Mobipocket and now owned by Amazon.
+A: MOBI is an e-book format originally developed by Mobipocket SA and now owned by Amazon.
 It's the traditional format for Kindle devices, supporting reflowable text, basic formatting, images, and metadata.
-All Kindle devices can read MOBI files.
+All Kindle devices and apps can read MOBI files natively.

 Q: Should I use MOBI or AZW3?

-A: MOBI works on ALL Kindle devices including older models.
-AZW3 (KF8) offers better formatting but only works on newer Kindles (2012+).
-For maximum compatibility, use MOBI.
-For better typography on modern Kindles, use AZW3.
+A: MOBI works on ALL Kindle devices including older models (pre-2012).
+AZW3 (KF8) offers better CSS formatting and typography but only works on newer Kindles.
+For maximum compatibility across all Kindle generations, use MOBI.
+For better visual quality on modern Kindles, use AZW3.
 We offer both conversions.

-Q: How do I transfer MOBI to my Kindle?
+Q: How do I transfer MOBI files to my Kindle?

-A: Several options: 1) Connect Kindle via USB, copy to Documents folder.
-2) Email the file to [email protected] (find in Kindle settings).
-3) Use Amazon's "Send to Kindle" app.
-4) Use Calibre to manage and transfer your library.
+A: Several options are available: 1) Connect Kindle via USB cable and copy the .mobi file to the Documents folder.
+2) Email the file to [email protected] (find your Send-to-Kindle email in Kindle settings).
+3) Use Amazon's "Send to Kindle" desktop or mobile app.
+4) Use Calibre to manage and transfer your e-book library.

 Q: Are images preserved in the conversion?

-A: Yes, images are converted and embedded in the MOBI file.
-They're optimized for e-ink displays (grayscale on most Kindles).
-Large images are scaled appropriately.
-Color images display on Kindle Fire and the Kindle app.
+A: Yes, images embedded in your ODT document are converted and embedded in the MOBI file.
+They are optimized for e-ink displays and appear in grayscale on most Kindle models.
+Color images display properly on Kindle Fire tablets and the Kindle app on phones, tablets, and computers.

 Q: Will my formatting be preserved?

-A: Basic formatting (bold, italic, headings, lists) is preserved.
-Complex layouts, multiple columns, and exact positioning are simplified for reflowable e-book display.
-This is normal – e-books reflow text to fit any screen size.
+A: Basic formatting (bold, italic, headings, lists, paragraphs) is preserved during conversion.
+Complex layouts such as multiple columns, exact positioning, and advanced table styling are simplified for reflowable e-book display.
+This is standard behavior for e-books, which reflow text to fit any screen size.

-Q: Can I read MOBI on non-Kindle devices?
+Q: Can I read MOBI files on non-Kindle devices?

 A: Yes!
-Calibre (desktop), FBReader, and various e-book readers support MOBI.
-However, for non-Amazon devices, EPUB is usually a better choice as it's the open standard.
-We also offer ODT to EPUB conversion.
+Calibre (desktop), FBReader, and various other e-book reader applications support MOBI format.
+However, for non-Amazon devices, EPUB is generally a better choice as it's the open e-book standard.
+We also offer ODT to EPUB conversion for broader device compatibility.

 Q: Why is Amazon phasing out MOBI?

-A: Amazon developed AZW3/KF8 to support advanced CSS3 and HTML5 features.
-MOBI remains for backward compatibility.
-Amazon's "Send to Kindle" service now prefers EPUB, which it converts to Kindle format automatically.
-MOBI still works on all Kindles.
+A: Amazon developed AZW3/KF8 to support advanced CSS3 and HTML5 features that MOBI cannot handle.
+MOBI remains fully supported for backward compatibility with older Kindle hardware.
+Amazon's "Send to Kindle" service now also accepts EPUB, which it converts to Kindle format automatically.
+MOBI files continue to work on every Kindle device ever made.

 Q: Is this suitable for Kindle Direct Publishing?

-A: For personal use and testing, yes.
-For publishing on KDP (Kindle Direct Publishing), Amazon recommends uploading DOCX or EPUB and letting their system generate the Kindle version.
-Our converter is perfect for personal libraries and previewing.
+A: For personal use, testing, and previewing on your Kindle, absolutely yes.
+For publishing on KDP (Kindle Direct Publishing), Amazon recommends uploading DOCX or EPUB files and letting their system generate the optimized Kindle version automatically.
+Our converter is perfect for building personal libraries and previewing how your content reads on a Kindle.